-Owakar was hiding yet again.
-He was also trying not to laugh out loud.
+Owakar hid yet again.
+He also tried not to laugh out loud.

 Not only had the knight been snatched from his enemy’s clutches by – of all things – unbelievers, but Blackhawk had rescued Lady Melazera.
 Then the officer had confronted his ‘father’, sowing seeds of distrust that put everything Gaelib had ‘learned’ earlier in the evening into question.

 But until the knight was safely away, Owakar could not risk alerting the Warrior to what had just transpired.
 So, he hid.

 On Lord Melazera’ Highway